jesse-ashmore/jeezeh.github.io/ssg/content/posts/apple-music-1.md

 My playlisting habits were simple at first: just click the `⭐️` beside a song I liked, and it would go straight into my _Starred_ list in Spotify.

 After a few years, though, this single list started to bend and buckle, especially as my listening increased.
-So, I started to batching my favorites by year, creating separate `Starred YYYY` playlists at the beginning of each year for my collection to start anew.
-This was mostly an exercise in partitioning, with smaller playlists being easier to search and whose offline copy would take up less storage.
+So, I started batching my favorites by year, creating separate `Starred YYYY` playlists at the beginning of each year for my collection to start anew.
+This was mostly an exercise in partitioning, with smaller playlists being easier to search and whose offline took up less storage.

-Fast forward nearly a decade, and I still batch my song by year, but now I also sort any relevant songs into categories of various <span class="tooltip" tabindex="0">'tags'<span class="tooltiptext fade-in-right"><b>It's a crime that music tagging is not the default way to build music collections.</b> Imagine if you could tag a song like `favourite`, `workout`, `great bassline`, etc. and build playlists and queues based on combinations of these!</span></span>, such as by activity, emotion, instrumentation, and more.
+Fast forward nearly a decade, and I still batch my song by year, but now I also sort songs into various categories or <span class="tooltip" tabindex="0">'tags'<span class="tooltiptext fade-in-right"><b>It's a crime that music tagging is not the default way to build music collections.</b> Imagine if you could tag a song like `favourite`, `workout`, `great bassline`, etc. and build playlists and queues based on combinations of these!</span></span>, such as by activity, emotion, instrumentation, and more.

 <figure>
 {{ image(url="spotify-library.png", alt="My Spotify library ca. 2025", no_hover=true) }}